nevali/Baird/walkthroughs/locating-interactive-apps/index.md

 1. Construct a [TVDNS](/discovery/tvdns) or RadioDNS domain name for the current service

-2. Query DNS for the [<code>content-manifest</code>](http://wiki.github.com/nexgenta/Baird/service-manifests)
+2. Query DNS for the [<code>xrd</code>](http://wiki.github.com/nexgenta/Baird/service-manifests)
 application

-3. Download the manifest Atom feed and locate the feed related to the current service
+3. Download the manifest XRD and locate the feed related to the current service

 4. Download the content feed for the current service